 During the lease term in White Post

-During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in White Post, the tenant must allow us to come into the rental property.
-Some good reasons to enter rental property are to:
+During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in White Post, the renter must allow us to access the rental home.
+Some justifiable reasons to enter rental property are to:

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental home.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in White Post.
 Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a useful source for property owners in White Post
+a handy reference for landlords in White Post

-- Before you lease out your rental property in White Post
+- Before you rent out your investment in White Post

 - Collections and evictions